La Clerecía, Salamanca: Main altarpiece

 The altarpiece of the main chapel is the work of Juan Fernández in 1673 with sculptures by Juan Rodríguez.

-It presents three streets, separated by four Solomonic columns of giant order adorned with bunches of grapes, and three bodies.
-In the first two, the Fathers of the Church appear in the side streets, St. Gregory, St. Ambrose, St. Augustine and St. Jerome.
-In the central street a large display inspired by the dome of the church and a relief with the passage of Pentecost.
-In the last body is a relief of St. Ignatius writing the Spiritual Exercises inspired by the Virgin in the presence of the Trinity, flanked by the coats of arms of Kings Philip III and Margaret of Austria, and the four evangelists.
+It presents three streets, separated by four Solomonic columns of giant order adorned with bunches of grapes and three bodies.
+In the first two, the Fathers of the Church appear in the side streets: St. Gregory, St. Ambrose, St. Augustine, and St. Jerome.
+In the central street, a large display inspired by the church dome and a relief with the passage of Pentecost.
+In the last body is a relief of St. Ignatius writing the Spiritual Exercises inspired by the Virgin in the presence of the Trinity, flanked by the coats of arms of Kings Philip III and Margaret of Austria and the four evangelists.

 The gilding work was completed in 1760.

 Sacristy

-It is located behind the main altar, being a rectangular room with a length equivalent to the width of the main nave.
+It is located behind the main altar, a rectangular room with a length equivalent to the width of the main nave.
 It is covered with a barrel vault with lunettes, with five sections decorated with paintings.

-At the front of the sacristy there is a niche altarpiece covered by mirrored panels organized as a triumphal arch on the sides of which angels on rock carvings show the attributes of the Passion.
-On the entablature there is an ivory crucifix flanked by angels and crowned by an oval shield with the anagram JHS stamped with a royal crown.
-This altarpiece was intended to protect the image of Jesus Flagellated, which placed on a pedestal tabernacle, showed the wounds of the back through the set of mirrors, at the moment when Christ picks up his clothes after the flagellation, designed specifically for the sacristy as the place where the priest dressed for the liturgical ceremonies.
+At the front of the sacristy is a niche altarpiece covered by mirrored panels organized as a triumphal arch on the sides, of which angels on rock carvings show the attributes of the Passion.
+On the entablature is an ivory crucifix flanked by angels and crowned by an oval shield with the anagram JHS stamped with a royal crown.
+This altarpiece was intended to protect the image of Jesus Flagellated, placed on a pedestal tabernacle, showed the wounds of the back through the set of mirrors, at the moment when Christ picks up his clothes after the flagellation, designed specifically for the sacristy as the place where the priest dressed for the liturgical ceremonies.
 The sculpture is the work of Luis Salvador Carmona.

-When the sacristy became the Aula Minor of the Pontifical University, the image was moved to one of the side chapels of the church.
+When the sacristy became the Aula Minor of the Pontifical University, the image was moved to one of the church's side chapels.

 Courtyard of the Studios

-Also by Andrés García de Quiñones, it presents a space closer to the courtyard of a royal palace than to the cloister of a religious building.
-The first two sections are divided by semicolumns of compound order, with an arched gallery on the first floor and balconies crowned by oculi on the first floor, which can be accessed from the street and the church.
-On the third floor balconies between flat pilasters.
+Also, by Andrés García de Quiñones, it presents a space closer to the courtyard of a royal palace than to the cloister of a religious building.
+The first two sections are divided by semicolumns of compound order, with an arched gallery on the first floor and balconies crowned by oculi on the first floor, accessed from the street and the church.
+On the third-floor balconies between flat pilasters.

 The main floor of the cloister is decorated with 28 canvases, narrating the life of St. Ignatius from the battle of Pamplona to his death, commissioned by the Society of Jesus to the Neapolitan Sebastiano Conca.